 Think About It is an interactive and informative online training program designed to promote a healthier and safer campus environment for everyone.
 Seattle U requires all new students to complete this as part of orientation.

 Seattle University is committed to providing Think About It as inclusively as possible.
-We recognize that there are some limitations with the current demographics (specifically related to race and gender identity) and some scenarios provided are not as representative of Seattle U's student population as they could be.
-We have provided significant feedback to the company who provides Think About It and are continually working to improve this program through ongoing changes and updates.
+We have provided feedback to Think About It and are continually working to improve this program through ongoing updates.
 If you would like to discuss ideas, please contact Ryan Hamachek at (206) 296-2593.

-This program is coordinated out of Wellness and Health Promotion located in Student Center 380 by Ryan Hamachek, if you have any questions or need any assistance please contact him directly at (206) 296-2593 or at email@example.com.
+This program is a partnership between the Dean of Students Office and Wellness and Health Promotion.
+If you have any questions or need assistance please contact us directly at ThinkAboutIt@seattleu.edu.

 “Sexual Misconduct: Resources for Student Survivors” (pdf)